CROI 2027 Chair and Vice Chairs

 Diane V. Havlir, MD

 Dr Havlir is Professor of Medicine at the University of California San Francisco (UCSF), the Robert Weiss Memorial Chair for HIV/AIDS Research, Director of the UCSF AIDS Research Institute, and the Chief of the HIV, Infectious Diseases and Global Medicine at Zuckerberg San Francisco General Hospital in San Francisco, California.
-She coleads a long-standing multidisciplinary UCSF-Makerere University research collaboration focusing on epidemiologic, clinical, translational, and implementation science studies of integrated population level approaches to HIV, TB, and noncommunicable diseases in Uganda in Kenya.
+She coleads a long-standing multidisciplinary UCSF-Makerere University research collaboration focusing on epidemiologic, clinical, translational, and implementation science studies of integrated population level approaches to HIV, tuberculosis (TB), and noncommunicable diseases in Uganda in Kenya.
 She is cofounder of San Francisco’s Getting to Zero consortium.

 Renee Heffron, PhD